 Established in 1996, the Society honors the name of Platt D. Walker, who was elected the first president of the North Carolina Bar Association in 1899.
 A Wilmington native, Walker practiced law in Rockingham and Charlotte before serving on the N.C.
 Supreme Court from 1903 until his death in 1923.

-The story behind each Platt Walker Society member is special and unique.
-Each gift, like each donor, holds a special place in the legacy of the legal profession.
+Read about our new Platt D. Walker Society members, since each gift, like every donor, holds a special place in the legacy of the legal profession.